Hills Oak (aka Northern Pin Oak or Scrub Oak)

 50-60’ tall by 35-45’ wide

 Black Oak is very similar to the Northern Pin Oak in its cultural requirements.
 It has the same basic range of establishment in our state, being found throughout the acid sands regions of Southern and Northwest Wisconsin.
 It has similar foliage characteristics and acorns to Northern Pin Oak and readily hybridizes with it.
 It had been a mission of mine for the last 20 years or so, to try and find out how to distinguish these two species from each other in the wilds of Wisconsin.
 I practically drove my wife nuts while on vacation one year, stopping every 10 miles or so to look at the Oaks.
-It wasn’t until about two years ago when I was looking on line at a taxonomy website that I found the answer of how to distinguish the 2 species from each other.
+It wasn’t until about two years ago when I was looking online at a taxonomy website that I found the answer to how to distinguish the 2 species from each other.
 The clinching characteristic that helped me tell the plants apart was the fuzz on the dormant buds.
 Black Oak has fuzz.
-Northern Pin Oak doesn’t. (see pic below)
+Northern Pin Oak doesn’t.

 Here I was trying to distinguish them by the acorns and I could never find any consistency.
 So if you are in the sand country of Wisconsin and are wondering what oaks you are looking at, pull over and look at the buds.